christianberkman/not-a-vpn/README.md

 # not-a-vpn
-Bash script to manage a not-a-vpn via sshuttle
+Bash script to manage a shuttle connection.
+It is not-a-vpn.

 ## Requirements
 * [sshuttle](https://github.com/sshuttle/sshuttle) installed on the client